Loki-Astari/geeky-nextjs/content/posts/Vector-TheOtherStuff.md

 * rend() const
 * crend() const

 The iterators are relatively easy to write.
-They also allow the container to be used with the new range based for that was added in C++14.
-So this becomes another easy add.
+They also allow the container to be used with the new range-based for that was added in C++14.
+So this becomes another easy ad.

 #### Member Access
 * at(&lt;index&gt;)